-The means by which fuel is fed to the five boilers in the Central Steam Plant on the St. George campus and the devices that control their operation do not meet the current Code as mandated by the Technical Standards and Safety Authority (TSSA).
+The means by which fuel is fed to the five boilers in the Central Steam Plant and the devices that control their operation do not meet the current Code as mandated by the Technical Standards and Safety Authority (TSSA).
 Continued operation of the plant requires a variance from the TSSA pending replacement of the existing fuel train and controls.
 Our plan is to complete the replacement of the non-compliant equipment over a three year period.